Keiō Line: Level crossings and congestion

 The Keiō Line is infamous for its level crossings, of which the 25 lying on the 7.2 km section between Sasazuka and Sengawa stations are classified by the Tokyo Metropolitan Government Construction Bureau as akazu no fumikiri as they are closed to road traffic for over 40 minutes in an hour.
 Congestion on the Keiō Line is also a concern, with trains often running as close as 1 minute apart during rush hours.
 In 2016, Keiō and the Tokyo Metropolitan Government Construction Bureau proposed that the section between Sasazuka and Chofu be grade separated and widened to quadruple-track to reduce the effects caused by the present bunching on the existing at-grade double-tracked line.
 Later the proposal evolved to call for two separate sets of tracks each dedicated to express and local services, similar to the Keiō and Keiō New lines between Sasazuka and Shinjuku Stations.

 With the completion of the undergrounding between Chofu and Kokuryo Stations in 2012, construction has started on elevating the line between Sasazuka and Sengawa Stations.
-The government has planned the grade-separating project for this section of line to be completed by 2022, but this date has been delayed due to land acquisition issues.
+The government has planned the grade-separating project for this section of line to be completed by 2022, but this date has been delayed due to land acquisition issues and is now slated to be completed in 2031.

-Keiō has proposed later phase for the whole corridor involves building another underground set of tracks for express services between Sasazuka and Chofu, effectively quadruple tracking the corridor.
+Keiō has proposed a later phase for the whole corridor, which involves building another pair of underground tracks for express services between Sasazuka and Chofu, completing the quadruple-tracking of the corridor until the bifurcation of the Keiō New Line.
 The design of Chofu Station after the completion of the undergrounding works in 2012 allows for the inclusion of another set of underground express tracks in the future.
+However, due factors such as Japan's declining population, the effectiveness of these new tracks have been questioned.
+Therefore, there is a high likelihood that this will never be constructed.